Central Heating Inhibitor

 Central Heating System Cleaner

-Central Heating System Cleaner removes debris such as rust & flux residues which can lead to corrosion.
-Works for new and old central heating systems.
+Central Heating System Cleaner removes debris such as rust, flux residues, and other contaminants that contribute to internal corrosion.
+Suitable for new and existing central heating systems, ensuring longevity.

 Central Heating Leak Sealer